pizza442/BeatTheLag/DesignSpec.md

 ### How it works:
 #### Login page
 ![login page](https://i.imgur.com/Zz64Eco.png)
+- BeatTheLag logo will show up at the top middle of the page.
 - When users open the system, they will see two `textbox` inputs in the middle of the page.
 These text boxes will require them to input their email and password with caption “**Email**” and “**Password**”.
 - The red * will be next to the caption to inform user they must enter the required information.
 - Below the text boxes, there will be two big buttons.
 One labeled “Sign in” and the other labeled “Sign up”.
 Users are able to click them at anytime.